AGH-Narzedzia-Informatyczne-2020-2021/meshi/CONTRIBUTING.md

 # Contributing

-When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.
+When contributing to this repository, please first discuss the change you wish to make via issue, email or any other method with the owners of this repository before making a change.

 After contributing, please submit a request in order to be added to the [contributors](Contributors.csv) list.
-The request should take the form of an, appropriately titled, issue and include a reference to your contribution.
+The request should take the form of an appropriately titled issue and include a reference to your contribution.

 # General rules